Brocoder07/NutriVision/README.md

 Features to be implemented yet (Need help):

-1) Tensorflowlite model integration. ( "URGENT HELP NEEDED: PROBLEM WITH MODEL INTEGRATION AND CODE.")
+1) Tensorflowlite model integration. ( "HELP NEEDED UNABLE TO FIGURE OUT WHAT EXACTLY IS AFFECTING THE POP-UP SCREEN TO NOT SHOW UP AFTER PROCESSING")
 2) Recommendation system.